-Participants in the 6SO-25 Plan are also required to contribute AMCs of 6.25% on all their gross wages, excluding non-pensionable earnings (see Final Average Salary section).
+Participants of the 6EM-25 Plan are also required to contribute AMCs of 6.25% of their gross wages, excluding non-pensionable earnings (see Final Average Salary section).

 AMCs are maintained in the Retirement Reserve Fund (RRF).
 Payment of AMCs is required until a participant attains 30 years of Allowable Service or retires, whichever occurs first.